 (1) Hospital reporting required pursuant to this rule shall begin with hospital fiscal years beginning on or after January 1, 2008 and must be consistent with generally accepted accounting principles.

-(2) The hospital must submit a community benefitreportto the Office within 240 days from the close of the hospital’s fiscal year.
-The report will be deemed submitted as of the date the report is postmarked or electronically delivered to the Office, whichever is first.3)Hospitals may submit an amended report after submission of original report to the Office within 30 days of the report submittal deadline.
-The amended report must include a written explanation for the reason for the amendment.
+(2) The hospital must submit a complete and error free community benefit report on form CBR-1 to the Authority within 240 days from the close of the hospital’s fiscal year.
+The report will be deemed submitted as of the date the report is postmarked or electronically delivered to the Authority, whichever is first.

+(3) Form CBR-1 must be completed in accordance with instructions published in the Community Benefit Reporting Guidelines (CBR-2).
+The Authority has 30 days to review and request clarification or corrections to form CBR-1.

+(4. The Authority shall send out a summary file for hospital to review and validate community benefit amounts.
+Hospitals have 14 days to review the summary file and submit corrections.

-(4) Hospitals that are part of a multi-hospital system may submit reports for all system hospitals in one submission, but each hospital must be separately reported and clearly identified in any submission.
-Nothing in this sectionremoves the requirement that hospitals report their individual community benefit report.
+(5) Hospitals that are part of a multi-hospital system may submit reports for all system hospitals in one submission, but each hospital must be separately reported and clearly identified in any submission.
+Nothing in this section or following sections, removes the requirement that hospitals report their individual community benefit report.

-(5) If the ownership of the hospital changes during the reporting year, each hospital owner shall be required to submit a community benefit report for the hospital for the portion of the year owned.
+(6) If the control or ownership of the hospital changes during the reporting year, each hospital controller shall be required to submit a community benefit report for the hospital for the portion of the year it owned or controlled the hospital.